eldada/command-examples/artifactory/README.md

 ## Scripts
 * [artifactoryBenchmark.sh](artifactoryBenchmark.sh) - Run download, upload (or both) tests with a single file for a given size and iterations count.
 Results as CSV
+* [artifactoryLoad.sh](artifactoryLoad.sh) - Run parallel processes of `artifactoryBenchmark.sh`.
+This is useful for generating load on Artifactory
 * [artifactoryDownloadsLoop.sh](artifactoryDownloadsLoop.sh) - Create and upload a single generic binary generic file to Artifactory and download it in loops with set iterations and parallel threads

 ## Run Artifactory